Board-Folk/Commodore-PC10-III-Reproduction/README.md

 ### 312628 Rev 6c

-The original board had some bodge wires and resistors on the board.
-The Reproduction board has this built in.
+The original board had some bodge wires and resistors.
+This Reproduction has them built in.

 [**Interactive BOM**][IBOM6c]